ttech-edbaqu27/p5js-performance-task/README.md

 <h1>Group Project: Create a game with p5js</h1>
 Due: Month Date, 20XX
 <h2>Directions</h2>
 Create a p5js game with your team members by applying JavaScript skills and concepts we have learned.
-Your code should be functional, and your repository should be organized.
+Your code should be functional, and your repository should be organized.<br>

 Fork this repository and share it with your team members and I. At the end of each class period, push your changes to the repository.
 You may work on this project outside class as well.